js-cookie/js-cookie/README.md

 ## JSON

-js-cookie provides unobstrusive JSON storage for cookies.
+js-cookie provides unobtrusive JSON storage for cookies.

 When creating a cookie you can pass an Array or Object Literal instead of a string in the value.
 If you do so, js-cookie will store the string representation of the object according to `JSON.stringify`: